Beyond Expansion IV: Traces of Thin Semigroups: Introduction

 \begin{rmk} Though we have stated the conjecture with some absolute height $A$, McMullen formulated this problem with $A=2$ (of course $A=1$ only produces the golden mean).
-He further suggested it should also hold whenever the corresponding growth exponent exceeds $1/2$, see Remark \ref{rmk:genAC}. \end{rmk}
+He further suggested it should also hold whenever the corresponding growth exponent exceeds $1/2$, see \rmkref{rmk:genAC}. \end{rmk}

-\begin{rmk} As pointed out to us by McMullen, one can also formulate a $\GL_{n}(\Z)$ version of Arithmetic Chaos by strengthening \cite[Conjecture 1.7 (3)]{McMullen2009} so as to postulate exponential growth of periodic points and positive entropy, instead of just infinitude. \end{rmk}
+\begin{rmk} As pointed out to us by McMullen, one can also formulate a $\GL_{n}(\Z)$ version of Arithmetic Chaos by strengthening \cite[Conjecture 1.7 (3)]{McMullen2009} so as to postulate exponential growth of periodic points instead of just infinitude. \end{rmk}

 It is not currently known whether the following much weaker statement is true: for some $A$ and every $K$, the cardinality of the set \eqref{eq:ArithC} is unbounded.
 Even worse, it is not known whether \eqref{eq:ArithC} is eventually non-empty, that is, whether there exists an $A\ge2$ so that any $K$ contains at least one element which is Diophantine of height $A$.